sqryxz/ai-coin-agg/tasks.md

 ### **Task 8.2:** Deploy MVP
 - **Start:** Deploy the program on a local machine or server with the scheduler running.
-- **End:** Verify the program collects, processes, and saves data hourly and generates weekly summaries.
+- **End:** Verify the program collects, processes, and saves data hourly and generates daily summaries.

 ---